What to Expect While Traveling to Thailand

 Frequently Asked Questions

 Thailand has three seasons: wet, cool, and hot.
 While most people prefer to come while it’s cool, each season has its charms.
+Here’s what to expect when traveling to Thailand:

 One of the best things about eating in Thailand is the fruit!
-The pineapple here is some of the sweetest in the world, and if you can find the mini pineapple, it’s like eating candy.
+The pineapple here is some of the sweetest in the world.
+And if you can find the mini pineapple, it’s like eating candy.
 Keep an eye out for fruit vendors.
 They pop up all over the cities, and sell freshly cut fruit in small bags that you can take with you as you walk and shop.
 You can also buy precut fruit at grocery stores that you’ll find at the bottom of shopping malls in Bangkok.
 Papaya, watermelon, mango, and pineapple are of course easily recognizable favorites, but be sure to try others as well.
 Rose apple tastes like a cross between an apple and a cucumber and is crisp and refreshing.
 Mangosteen is creamy and tastes a bit like a banana and raspberry.
-Because many of these fruits are difficult to transport, you’ll only find them in southern and southeast Asian countries, and with such reasonable prices, it’s worth it to experiment.
+Because many of these fruits are difficult to transport, you’ll only find them in southern and southeast Asian countries.
+With such reasonable prices, it’s worth it to experiment.

 But not everybody is an adventurous eater.
 In smaller cities, like Krabi or Hat Yai, you might struggle, but in Bangkok, there are restaurant options from all over the world.
 You may have to take the Skytrain to get there, but rest assured, on Google maps, you can find an authentic Ethiopian restaurant just as easily as a Starbucks or a McDonalds.
 There are even vegan and gluten free restaurants if you have food restrictions.